-Calculation Template for Last Day of Test Match
+Calculation Template for Last Day of More than one day

 This template applies to any interruption on the last day which causes a loss in actual playing time, (i.e. an interruption longer than the amount of extra time available) and where play resumes after the scheduled tea interval.